dextermiranda98-ui/Cybersecurity-Home-Lab/README.md

 🛠️ Tools & Technologies
 This home lab is built using a variety of industry-standard and open-source tools to replicate a real-world network environment.

-Virtualization: VMware Workstation
+Virtualization: VirtualBox

 Operating Systems: Kali Linux, Ubuntu Server, Metasploitable 2, Windows Server 2016

 Security Tools: Suricata, Wireshark, Nmap, Scapy, Metasploit

+SIEM: Wazuh

 Firewall: pfSense

-SIEM: The ELK Stack (Elasticsearch, Logstash, Kibana)

 📂 Project Portfolio
 Each project below includes a detailed write-up covering the objective, environment setup, step-by-step process, and a reflection on challenges and lessons learned.